Learning objectives Design Component: the student should be able to|

 - Indicate follow up steps for the development of the system

 The learning objectives Reflection Component: to improve students'

-• knowledge of professional codes of ethics and Dutch/European legislation related to computer science.
+- knowledge of professional codes of ethics and regional and international legislation related to computer science.

 Design component (10EC)|